JunoLab/JunoDocs.jl/docs/src/man/faq.md

 3. Execute `apm uninstall julia-client`.
 4. Execute `apm install julia-client`.
 5. Start Juno.
 Evertyhing should work again.

+### The REPL is unbearably slow.
+How do I fix it?

+Enable the `Fallback Renderer` option in the `julia-client` settings and restart Atom for good measure.

 ### Some Juno package is using the wrong precompile cache, what do I do?